pinztrek/mesher/docs/regions.md

 exactly why.
 Yet there are some defacto standards across the US and other countries.
 And also many counter examples.

-iThis document is not focused on how to use regions in other areas, more to help folks understand what *Meshcore Regions* are, how they work, and some good practice learnings from other implementations if you need to implement regions in your area.
+This document is not focused on how to use regions in other areas, more to help folks understand what *Meshcore Regions* are, how they work, and some good practice learnings from other implementations if you need to implement regions in your area.